Head on this page.

 To extend life, eneloop batteries deliver a constant voltage from full charge to depletion.
 This helps to increase the time between charges.

-Unlike dry-cell batteries, which can deliver a high burst of initial voltage before depleting, eneloop is designed to deliver a lower initial voltage which means it might not function in equipment that requires high-voltage batteries.
-Another example of lower output power might be providing slighter dimmer—but longer lasting—torchlight compared with high-voltage batteries.
+Unlike dry-cell batteries, which can deliver a high burst of initial voltage before depleting, eneloop is designed to deliver a lower initial voltage which means it might be suited to equipment that requires a high voltage.
+Another example of lower output power might be providing slighter dimmer—but longer lasting—torchlight compared with alkaline dry cells.

 Voltage change compared with dry-cell batteries

 Unless your appliance specifically demands a high voltage, you can clearly see the advantages of a low-voltage battery in the graph above.
 You can expect more consistent performance and extended life from an eneloop design.

 A digital camera equipped with eneloop can take nearly four-and-a-half times as many shots as one equipped with a standard alkaline dry cell.